George-Édouard Desbarats: Life and career

 Prime Minister John A. Macdonald made Desbarats the first official printer of the Dominion of Canada that year; this made him an official government employee, as per the Act Respecting the Office of the Queen's Printer and the Public Printing effected 1 October 1869.
 He stepped down the next year when he found it too difficult to run businesses in both Ottawa and Montreal; he then returned to Montreal.

 Desbarats and Leggo were responsible for a number of pioneering printing, including the photoelectrotyping process Leggotype, the first halftone photography reproduction in commercial printing, and photolithographic techniques at a time when the technology was still rare.
 They employed these techniques when they published the Canadian Illustrated News from 1869 to 1883, which printed illustrations by artists such as Henri Julien; and L'Opinion publique from 1870 to 1883.
 They founded the New York Daily Graphic in 1873, the first daily illustrated paper.
 While it was a pioneering effort, it was not a financial success, and Desbarats returned to Montreal.
 In 1888 George-Édouard went into business with his son William-Amable, and as Desbarats & Son they published the Dominion Illustrated.

 After his death in 1893, he was entombed at the Notre Dame des Neiges Cemetery in Montreal.
 Desbarats left his printing business to three of his sons.
+A son was the engineer and civil servant George Joseph Desbarats.